Oconee Station State Historic Site

-Oconee Station was established in 1792 as a blockhouse on the South Carolina frontier.
+Oconee Station was established in 1792 as a blockhouse on the frontier of the US state of South Carolina.
 Troops were removed in 1799.
 The site also encompasses the Williams Richards House, which was built in the early 19th century as a residence and trading post.
 The site is listed on the National Register of Historic Places in 1971 as Oconee Station and Richards House.